BBP52/RHSyn-and-M-PEFT/README.md

 ## Overview

-This is the implementation of the method proposed in "Unmask Tampering: Efficient Document Tampering Localization under Recapturing Attacks with Real Distortion Knowledge" with pytorch(1.11.0, gpu version).
+This is the implementation of the method proposed in "Changsheng Chen, Wenyu Chen, Yinyin Lin, Bin Li, and Jiwu Huang, "Unmask Tampering: Efficient Document Tampering Localization under Recapturing Attacks with Distortion Knowledge," ACM Conference on Computer and Communications Security (CCS), 2025." with pytorch(1.11.0, gpu version).
 The associated datasets are available upon request.

 ## Environment Request